Perfect Square Trinomial Calculator

 When we ask if a quadratic trinomial is a perfect square, we actually ask does a linear binomial exist such that its square gives the original trinomial.

-To square a binomial means to multiply it by itself, for instance via the FOIL method.
+To square a binomial means to multiply it by itself, for instance, via the FOIL method.
+Check out our multiplying binomials calculator for more on multiplying a binomial.

 Perfect square trinomial formula